raspberrypilearning/i-made-you-a-book/en/step_1.md

 ## Introduction

-You are going to create a book in Scratch based on your own original idea.
+In this project, you will create a book in Scratch based on your own original idea.
 Your book will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">project brief</span> describes what a project must do.
 It's a bit like being given a mission to complete.
 </p>

 You will:
-+ Think of original design ideas to create a digital book for someone specific,
++ Think of original design ideas to create a digital book for someone specific
-+ Choose which skills to use to make your idea,
++ Choose which skills to use to make your idea
-+ Learn how to use the project online via a web address.
++ Learn how to use the project online via a web address

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">

 ### PROJECT BRIEF: I made you a book
 <hr style="border-top: 2px solid black;">

 You need to create a **digital book**.
-Your book could be a story, a tutorial, a fact book, an interactive book or something else.
+Your book could be a story, a tutorial, a fact book, an interactive book, or something else.

-You must choose who to write the book for such as "My little sister", "Dinosaur fans" or "People who are learning to sing".
+You must choose who to write the book for, such as "My little sister", "Dinosaur fans", or "People who are learning to sing".

 Your book should:
-+ Have multiple pages with a way to turn to the next page,
++ Have multiple pages, with a way to turn to the next page
-+ Have at least one sprite,
++ Have at least one sprite
-+ Say or do something different on every page.
++ Say or do something different on every page

 Your book could:
-+ Have speech or sound effects,
++ Have speech or sound effects
-+ Have text or art created in the paint editor,
++ Have text or art created in the Paint editor
-+ Have interactive features on each page.
++ Have interactive features on each page
 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">digital book</span> (or ebook) is a book created and read on a computer, tablet, phone or other electronic device.
+A <span style="color: #0faeb0">**digital book**</span> (or e-book) is a book created and read on a computer, tablet, phone, or other electronic device.
 Have you read any books on a digital device?
 </p>

 --- task ---